 In accordance with the recommended health and safety precautions related to the management of COVID-19, we are limiting in-person contact in our offices unless emergency intervention is needed.
-Advocates are available to provide support and assistance by phone, email, or video.
+Advocates are available to provide support and assistance by phone, email, chat, or video.
 While our offices remain open, we will request phone contact to complete a brief safety screening related to COVID-19.
 Please call our office before you come in when at all possible and we will determine how we can safely assist you.

 As always, we are here to offer support and have an advocate available through our crisis line 24 hours a day.